akafarne/akafarne/README.md

 - 👋 Hi, I’m @akafarne

-- 📚 I’m currently learning at Unibo https://corsi.unibo.it/laurea/InformaticaManagement
+- 📚 I’m currently studying at Unibo https://corsi.unibo.it/laurea/InformaticaManagement
 - 👩‍💻 I’m currently working for Olio SB https://www.oliosb.it/ with https://www.lunapartner.it/